 The Four-Dimensional Geometry and Theology of Salvador Dali

 Throughout his career, Salvador Dali was fascinated by mathematics and science, and he incorporated many geometric ideas and symbols into his paintings, especially his religious paintings.
 Where did he get his ideas and how did he carry them out?
-Professor Thomas Banchoff, visiting from Brown University, personally worked with Salvador Dali in the 70s and 80s.
-This presentation will feature images and stories from ten years of conversations with Dali, about the Fourth Dimension, impossible perspectives, catastrophe theory, art history and medieval philosophy.
-The talk will be illustrated by computer-generated images and animations, and is intended for a broad audience.
+Professor Thomas Banchoff, from Brown University, personally worked with Salvador Dali in the 70s and 80s.
+The presentation featured images and stories from ten years of conversations with Dali, about the Fourth Dimension, impossible perspectives, catastrophe theory, art history and medieval philosophy.
+The talk illustrated by computer-generated images and animations.

 Thomas Banchoff teaches a First Year Seminar in Exploring the Fourth Dimension as a visiting professor in the mathematics department from Brown University where he has taught since 1967.
 He was an undergraduate at Notre Dame and a graduate student at Berkeley.
 He has held visiting positions at Harvard, the University of Amsterdam, UCLA, Georgia, Yale, Stanford, and the Berlin Mathematical School.
 He is the author of Beyond the Third Dimension for the Scientific American Library, and three other books as well as over one hundred research and expository articles in geometry.